meometer/meometer.github.io/_posts/2017-10-27-negative-a-billion.markdown

 ---
 layout: post
 title:  "Negative a Billion"
-summary: "In which we admonish our pathetic release like a [@geoffrey: comedy goes here]."
 date:   2017-10-27 07:00:00 -0600
 categories: feedback release nps
+excerpt: "In which we admonish our pathetic release like a [@geoffrey: comedy goes here]."
 ---

 You know those emails you get which ask only one thing: "On a scale of 1 to 10, how likely are you to recommend _whatever_..."